By Marie-Claire Chappet

 She may not see herself as an activist, but the world should get ready for Dania Al Obeid.
 She may finally be ready to make some Good Trouble.

 Dania Al Obeid was arrested and convicted at the Sarah Everard vigil, and now she is taking the Metropolitan Police to court — here she tells The Stack World her story.
+This article is from the second edition of the Stack World Newspaper.

 By Marie-Claire Chappet